-An error is issued when you add a dictionary to a broker archive file:
+An error is issued when you add a message set to a broker archive file:

-- Scenario: An error is issued when you add a dictionary to a broker archive (bar) file. - Explanation: After you create a bar file and add a message set project to it, two files are created in the bar file: messageset.user.txt and messageset.service.txt.
-The user.txt file contains user log information, such as warning message BIP0177W, which states that the dictionary that you have created is not compatible with versions previous to WebSphere Message Broker Version 6.0. - Solution: Use the information in the user.txt file to diagnose the error.
-The service.txt file contains rudimentary dictionary information as used by the broker, and can be used by the IBM Support Center to diagnose problems.
+- Scenario: An error is issued when you add a message set to a broker archive (bar) file. - Explanation: After you create a bar file and add a message set project to it, two files are created in the bar file: messageset.user.txt and messageset.service.txt.
+The user.txt file contains user log information, such as warning message BIP0177W, which states that the dictionary that you have created is not compatible with earlier versions. - Solution: Use the information in the user.txt file to diagnose the error.
+The service.txt file contains detailed information that is used by the broker, and can be used by the IBM Support Center to diagnose problems.